chudkowsky/howcryptoworksbook/Chapter_06_Market_Structure_Trading.md

 ## Section III: Market Participants and Information Flow

 Order mechanics matter, but they operate within an ecosystem of competing participants, each with different advantages, constraints, and objectives.
-The interplay between these participants—and the information that drives their decisions—shapes the market structure you're trading within.
+The interplay between these participants (and the information that drives their decisions) shapes the market structure you're trading within.

 ### The Role of Latency in Modern Markets

-**Latency**—the end-to-end delay from decision to trade acknowledgment—shapes market dynamics in ways that extend far beyond high-frequency trading.
+**Latency**, the end-to-end delay from decision to trade acknowledgment, shapes market dynamics in ways that extend far beyond high-frequency trading.
 In CEX environments, latency includes network transmission, gateway processing, risk checks, and matching engine cycles.

 Here's why this matters in practice: Imagine Bitcoin's best bid is $50,000 with 10 BTC available, and news breaks that could drive prices higher.
 A trader with 10ms latency can place a buy order and secure that liquidity before the market moves.
 A trader with 100ms latency arrives to find the best bid is now $50,020, having missed the opportunity entirely.
 This 90-millisecond difference can mean the difference between a profitable trade and a costly miss.

 **Queue priority** in most exchanges follows price-time precedence, meaning earlier arrivals at the same price level receive fills first.
 This creates significant advantages for low-latency participants who can secure fills without paying taker fees and quickly cancel orders when market conditions change.
-(See matching docs: [Coinbase](https://exchange.coinbase.com/docs/api/orders#matching), [Binance](https://www.binance.com/en/support/faq))

 **Adverse selection** affects slower market participants who find their resting orders hit just as prices move unfavorably.
 Fast participants can adjust quotes or cancel orders before being picked off by informed flow, while slower participants bear the cost of providing liquidity to better-informed traders.